14000 Due Process and Release of Information

 If this release is the final release after an emergency release of the findings, the APS specialist also sends the Final Letter of Due Process, which outlines the following:

-- The findings have or have not been altered or reversed.
+• The findings were or were not altered or reversed.

 Findings Other Than Valid

-If the allegations of abuse, neglect, or financial exploitation have findings of Invalid, Unable to Determine, or Other, a release hearing is not required.
+If the allegation of abuse, neglect, or financial exploitation has a finding of Invalid, Unable to Determine, or Other, a release hearing is not required.
 The APS specialist may inform an employer or licensing agency of these findings upon completion of the investigation.
 This notification may be verbal or written.

 See:

-14310 Emergency Release of Findings in Non-EMR Cases
+14310 Emergency Release of Findings in Due Process Cases

-14332 Conducting an Administrative Review in Non-EMR Cases
+14332 Conducting an Administrative Review in Due Process Cases

 14352 Release of Findings to Professional Licensing Boards, Commissions, and Other Agencies